danielelinaro/LCG/installation.md

 LCG requires the following libraries:

 1. [**BOOST**](http://www.boost.org/).
-   This library is used for several things, among which are multithreading, argument parsing, XML parsing and a few others.
+   This library is used for parsing XML configuration files.
 The website provides extensive documentation on how to install the library, but generally it is sufficient to type (for example with version 1.53.0):

         $ wget http://sourceforge.net/projects/boost/files/boost/1.53.0/boost_1_53_0.tar.bz2
         $ tar --bzip2 -xvf boost_1_53_0.tar.bz2
-        $ cd boost_1_53_0.tar.bz2
+        $ cd boost_1_53_0
         $ ./bootstrap.sh --prefix=/usr/local
         # ./b2 install